Building Parental Capacity to Improve Child Development in Bangladesh

 Yet there are serious gaps in knowledge about how to deliver integrated early childhood interventions in cost-effective ways in low-income settings—that particularly focuses on improving growth and child development in the first thousand days of a child’s life.
 This study will present results for an evaluation of one such intervention in Bangladesh.

-With funding from the World Bank, AIR and its Bangladesh partners are using a rigorous mixed-methods cluster-randomized controlled trial to determine the impact of Save the Children’s early childhood stimulation program on the cognitive and language development skills of children 0-3 years old in Bangladesh.
-The program seeks to improve child development outcomes by delivering actionable messages to caregivers, which promotes positive early stimulation practices and maternal responsiveness to the emotional and physical needs of children.
-The program builds on an existing delivery platform—community clinics—and trains community health care providers to deliver messages on early childhood stimulation practices in addition to their usual messages about the children’s nutritional needs.
+With funding from the World Bank, AIR and its Bangladesh partners used a rigorous mixed-methods cluster-randomized controlled trial to determine the impact of Save the Children’s early childhood stimulation program on the cognitive and language development skills of children 0-3 years old in Bangladesh.
+The program sought to improve child development outcomes by delivering actionable messages to caregivers.
+These messages promoted positive early stimulation practices and maternal responsiveness to the emotional and physical needs of young children.
+The program built on an existing delivery platform—community clinics—and trained community health care providers to deliver messages on early childhood stimulation practices in addition to their usual messages about the children’s nutritional needs.

 We collected baseline data in 2013 and follow-up data at the end of 2015 for 2,578 households with children.
-Moreover, we gathered survey data from service providers and community leaders, as well as focus group data from parents.
-The baseline data validated the study design showing that the randomization process worked successfully in terms of creating equivalent groups before the initiation of the program.
-During the course of the study, we also implemented a dynamic monitoring strategy that collects monitoring data every two months from a random set of individuals (beneficiaries and suppliers) from both the control and treatment groups.
-These monitoring surveys allow the impact evaluation team to have a deep understanding of how the program is being implemented and learn what is happening in households and communities as a result of the program activities.
-The team is currently conducting quantitative and qualitative analyses to develop the Final Report.
+We also gathered survey data from service providers and community leaders, as well as focus group data from parents.
+The baseline data validated the study design showing that the randomization process created equivalent groups before the start of the program.
+During the study, we also implemented a dynamic monitoring strategy that collect monitoring data every two months from a random set of individuals (beneficiaries and suppliers) from both the control and treatment groups.
+These monitoring surveys allowed the impact evaluation team to have a deep understanding of how the program was implemented and learn what happened in households and communities because of the program activities.